sarah-kw/chem-safety/README.md

+# Chemistry Safety Assistant

+Chemistry Safety Assistant was built by Sarah Williams as a capstone project for Ada Developers Academy (Cohort 17) coding bootcamp.

+## About the App

+## About Ada Developers Academy

+## Create React App Documentation
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).